 Tax Benefits

-Students are entitled to certain tax benefits depending on their situation.
-Having a professional CPA tax accountant prepare your student taxes ensures that both you and your parents if they are involved, get all the student tax deductions you’re entitled to.
-The next post in this series talks more about student taxes; subscribe now below to be notified when it drops.
+If you worked part-time and earned under 30K in the tax year, you may be entitled to tax benefits.
+Having a professional CPA tax accountant prepare your student taxes will ensure that both you and your parents if they are involved, get all the student tax deductions you’re entitled to.
+The next post in this series talks more about student taxes, subscribe now below to be notified when it drops